-This was written in late September the when Tennessee was 3-1, following a narrow win over 25 point underdog UMass.
+Update: At the time this was written in late September, Tennessee was 3-1 and had just narrowly beaten 25 point underdog, UMass.
 Over the next 6 games under Jones, Tennessee went 1-5 including losses of 41 (Georgia), 38 (Alabama), and 33 (Missouri).
 He was fired on November 12th and Tennessee finished 4-8 and 0-8 in the SEC.

 - Overall Record: 33 – 23